Skip to main content

 Exact-match cache

-Cache key is a hash of the canonical request body (model, messages, temperature, tools, response_format).
+Cache key is sha256 of the canonical request body (model, messages, temperature, tools, response_format).
 Cache hits return upstream of any mutation site, so they never compose with a content-changing mechanic.
+Default TTL 7 days; cached responses purge automatically.

 Compress